galetaire/spahousing/pages/posts/permits.md

 ---
-title: Price of land and building permits
+title: Land and building permits
 date: 2022-03-09
 description: Data on the evolution of land prices and the number of building permits, depending on whether they are for new construction, renovations or demolitions.
 tag: Price, Volume